Campus-Molndal-JIN23/todolist-DreaTR/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-7f7980b617ed060a017424585567c406b6ee15c891e84e1186181d67ecf80aa0.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=11359530)
 # Project name

+Todolist

 ## Description

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?

+To create a TODO Application with a menu system that can handle TODOs and also testers for the application.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+To bring together all the knowledge we have learned during the course and show that we can create an application that uses tests to ensure that the application works as it should.
+The program must handle TODOs where you must be able to create, read out, edit and delete TODOs according to the CRUD principle.
+Our TODOs must exist in a database, either MongoDB or SQLite.

 - What problem does it solve?
+It contributes to better design of the code, the code becomes testable and tested, you build in quality early and prevent poor quality.

 - What did you learn?

 ## Table of Contents (Optional)